backupbrew/switchbrew/SVC.md

 Other perm can be used to enforce permission 1, 3, or 0x10000000 if don't care.

+Allocates memory from the current process' pool partition.

 ## svcMapTransferMemory

 <div style="display: inline-block;">